catid/tabby/README.md

 + Session key is the low 32 bytes of k'.
 + Verify the high 32 bytes of k' matches PROOF.

-Both parties now have a public key.
-The server has been authenticated by the client.
+At this end of this protocol, both parties now have a shared 256-bit secret key and the server has been authenticated by the client.

 #### Discussion of Performance